 - Ventilation systems must draw as much outside air into an environment as possible

-- HVAC systems should utilise the best quality filters that are practicable, given the constraints on power capability, and maintaining air flow velocity
+- HVAC systems and WC HVAC should utilise the best quality filters that are practicable, given the constraints on power capability, and maintaining air flow velocity

 - Engineered UV-C devices should be deployed in the duct, near the filter and coils, to suit the duct size, airflow velocity (contact time), temperature range, humidity, target microbe and target inactivation level (i.e., clean, disinfected or sterilised air)

-- If 10+ air changes per hour cannot be achieved, maximize flow rate, supplement air mixing with fans and introduce UVC-upper room emitters
+- If 10+ air changes per hour cannot be achieved, maximise flow rate, supplement air mixing with fans and introduce UVC-upper room emitters

 - In more complicated or higher risk environments, use CFD (computational fluid dynamics) modelling to predict air flow, distribution, dead zones and aerosol generation mapping to engineer targeted UV-C interventions whilst maintaining safety